grokability/goodforms-js/snippet/HOWTO.md

 `npm install` to install the required packages.

+The various versions of the snippet are built in the `dist/` subdirectory

 - `npm run watch` will dynamically rebuild the dev version of the JS.
 - `npm run compress` will compress it - usually just to compare sizes.
 - `npm run production` will build and compress the production version of the JS.